HoussemDellai/aks-course/35_app_gateway_ingress/Readme.md

 Note: With Kubenet, the cluster route table should be attached to the App Gateway subnet to reach pods.
 More details here: https://azure.github.io/application-gateway-kubernetes-ingress/how-tos/networking/

-## 1. Create an AKS cluster with Azure CNI network plugin
+## 1. Creating an AKS cluster with Azure CNI network plugin

 App Gateway works with both Azure CNI and Kubenet plugins.